endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 I thought half of the six beers to profile would be dark and the other three of lighter styles.
 This would allow me to cover a wide range of styles in just one post.
 Whether that turns out to be the case may be determined by what state I’m in after drinking this 9.5% beer and my girlfriend finds me.
 It may very well turn out that I do a profile of one beer and five sparkling waters from the Netherlands.
 Damn giant and dwarf.

-> Dutch point: My first introduction to this beer was at a local cafe where this stout was nonchalantly listed on their menu.
+> Dutch commentary: My first introduction to this beer was at a local cafe where this stout was nonchalantly listed on their menu.
 While in the Netherlands you may be presented with less draft choices than you’re used to at your regular US craft bar the NL bars make up for it with a wide bottle selection and an equally dazzling collection of matching glassware.

 ## LOC & de 3 Horne’s Naughty Boy

-> Dutch point: Bars will rotate their bottles as likely, sometimes more often, than their draft choices.

 Is it a stout, is it a BIPA?
 This collaboration from <a href="http://www.locbrewery.com/" target="_blank">LOC</a> and <a href="https://de3horne.nl/" target="_blank">de 3 Horne</a> is a bit of both.
 The photo shows the foam suggesting a Belgian-y yeast.
 The color and roast flavors say "stout".
 The nose and forward flavor say "hops".
 The label itself says a whole lot and nothing at all.
 Beside the cartoon we are provided a runon sentence that was written under some type of influence and Google translate [twitter link to #GoogleTranslate] mashup.